itsAR-VR/kalmscript1/README.md

 1. In your spreadsheet create columns titled **First Name**, **Last Name**, **Email**, **Status**, **Stage**, **Reply Status**, and **Thread ID**.
    The thread ID column will be populated automatically after the first outreach and is required for all follow‑ups.
 2. Install an **On edit** trigger for the `onEditTrigger` function.
-3. Install a daily time‑driven trigger for `autoSendFollowUps` so unanswered threads continue to receive follow‑ups automatically.
+3. Install an hourly time‑driven trigger for `autoSendFollowUps` using `.everyHours(1)` so unanswered threads continue to receive follow‑ups automatically.
 4. Add a row for each contact and update the **Status** cell with tags such as `Outreach`, `1st Follow Up`, etc. Editing the status will send the matching email template.
    Follow-up messages are only sent when the row still includes the `Outreach` tag; clearing it stops further emails.
    The first outreach email automatically enables auto-sending so subsequent follow-ups are queued without extra steps.